 BSB really wanted me to simplify the cake.
-He thought we could just stick a candle in some dutch oven cobbler and call it good–until we decided the candle would melt.
+He thought we could just stick a candle in some dutch oven cobbler and call it good….until we decided the candle would melt.

 I was pretty heart-set on making this S’more cake as seen on Not Just a Housewife.
 I followed the directions on Stacy’s site for the giant graham cracker (making a line down the middle by lightly pressing the dough with a wooden skewer).
 I used two layers of 8″ round cake.
 The directions are easy to follow.
 The biggest challenge I had was making this ahead of time and transporting it to the campout.

 I had found a delicious recipe for marshmallow frosting that I thought would be perfect, and probably would have been, if I had been making the cake shortly before serving it.
 I tried to transport the frosting to camp, but it completely lost it’s consistency.
-A friend at the camp-out saved the day by bringing me some store-bought vanilla frosting for me to use as I assembled the cake.
+A friend at the camp-out saved the day by bringing me some store-bought vanilla frosting for me to use to assemble the cake.
 The number 7 candle had a toothpick on the bottom, so worked well to stick through thee cracker top of the S’mores.

 The plain orange shirt came from the Dollar Store so was really inexpensive to make.

 While he was on a quad ride with our friends, BSB and I went up the hill behind the campsite and hid the presents.
-At each location, he would set that point on the GPS.
+At each location, he set that point on the GPS.

-My mom–the miracle worker–whipped up (sewed) and shipped this amazing scout pack to me at last minute notice.
+My mom–the miracle worker–whipped up (sewed) and shipped this amazing scout pack to me at last-minute notice.
 We filled it with some basic camping gear like a nice water bottle, etc.

 He happily put on and wore his pack for the duration of the hunt.